-Sales used in Analysis: There were only five improved sales in the last three years; one in 2016 and two in 2017 and two in 2018.
+Sales used in Analysis: There were only seven improved sales in the last three years; two in 2017; two in 2018 and three in 2019.
 This is considered to be too small a sample size to be statistically significant.
-The sales did provide proof, however, that the reported industry improvements in the local market continue to have an upward effect on property values.
+The sales did provide proof, however, that despite the reported slowing of industry improvements in the local market in the last year, there was still upward pressure on property values.
 This evidence clearly indicated that assessed property values, in this market segment, are still lagging the current market.
 Values were, therefore, increased.